Sargent Tina Crabapple

 Frequently asked questions

-- Yes.
-Crabapple — Sargent Tina is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Sargent Tina Crabapple is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 4–5 ft tall and 5–8 ft wide.